Thousands attend London vigil to mourn Orlando shooting victims

-LONDON Thousands of people held a two-minute silence at a vigil in London's Soho neighbourhood on Monday to remember the victims of a massacre at a gay nightclub in Orlando, Florida.
+LONDON Thousands of people held a two-minute silence at a vigil in London's Soho neighborhood on Monday to remember the victims of a massacre at a gay nightclub in Orlando, Florida.

 At least 49 people were killed and 53 others were wounded at the Pulse nightclub on Sunday before the gunman, who had pledged loyalty to Islamic State, was shot dead by police.
 It was the worst mass shooting in recent U.S. history.